IsmailAffaf/dbt_ga_sessions_project/google_analytics_dbt/README.md

 Logs are generated in the folder dbt-logs.
-We can use better logging by installing the dep in packages.ym and then create a macro to use in the models (Next Step)
+We can use better logging by installing the dep in packages.ym and then create a macro to use in the models (Next Step).

 example:
 ### models/my_model.sql